jreviews/jreviews-quick2cart/README.md

 [JReviews](https://www.jreviews.com) is a Directory & Reviews solution for Joomla & WordPress sites.
 It can be used to build business directories, product catalogs, city guides, review websites, classifieds, paid listings, store locators and much more.

 **This project is no longer mantained**.
-You can get a simple, yet powerful, e-commerce store running with JReviews in Joomla and WordPress, with no overhead, by following the tutorial [E-commerce with JReviews](https://www.jreviews.com/blog/ecommerce-with-jreviews-and-stripe).
+You can get a simple, yet powerful, e-commerce store running with JReviews in Joomla and WordPress, with no overhead, by following the tutorial [E-commerce with JReviews and Stripe](https://www.jreviews.com/blog/ecommerce-with-jreviews-and-stripe).

 ## Overview